-This thrilling, 2-month Silk Road tour will take you from the buzz of downtown Tbilisi to the to the balmy shores of Iran’s Gulf of Hormuz.
-Along the way, you will encounter the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’, the arid deserts of Dasht-e-Lut and the breath-taking cities of Samarkand and Bukhara.
+This thrilling, two-month tailor-made Silk Road tour will take you from the buzz of downtown Tbilisi to the to the balmy shores of Iran’s Gulf of Hormuz.
+Along the way, you will encounter the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’, the arid deserts of Iran’s Dasht-e-Lut and the breath-taking cities of Samarkand and Bukhara.

 With everything from high-altitude to high-culture, this bespoke itinerary has been designed to stretch the imagination and really get under the skin of these diverse Silk Road nations.

 This is a sample itinerary, designed to give you an idea of the sort of Silk Road odyssey we can design.
 These ambitious trips are our specialty – and your chance to feel like a modern day Marco Polo.

 Visit Uzbekistan, Tajikistan, Kyrgyzstan, Iran, Azerbaijan and Georgia

 On this superlative Silk Road odyssey you’ll wander among the turquoise domes of legendary Silk Road cities, explore medieval caravanserais, sleep in yurts under star-spangled skies and sip drinks beside azure mountain lakes.
 You’ll break bread with nomads, stand on mountaintops with Kyrgyz eagle hunters, watch master boat builders at work and experience the smells, sights and flavours of some of the world’s best bazaars.
 This Silk Road tour will also give you the time and freedom to swim in high-altitude lakes and hike in some the most breath-taking landscapes on earth.